 In conclusion, you can use metal utensils on hard anodized cookware, but there are a few things to keep in mind.
 Avoid using sharp objects or abrasive scrubbing pads, as these can damage the cookware.

-Also, be aware that over time, the constant contact with metal utensils can dull the finish of the cookware.
+Also, be aware that over time, constant contact with metal utensils can dull the finish of the cookware.

 The best utensils to use with hard anodized cookware are those made from silicone, nylon, or wood.
 These materials are softer than metal, so they’re less likely to cause any damage to the surface of the pan.

 Can you use metal utensils on hard anodized cookware without damaging it?